Benign Prostatic Hyperplasia (BPH) PGx Test

 | Tamsulosin, Mirabegron | CYP2D |

-Frequency of Cytochrome P450 (CYP2D6) Metabolizer Types in the population
+Frequency of Cytochrome P450 (CYP2D6) Metabolizer Types in the Population

 | Cytochrome | Poor metabolizer | Intermediate metabolizer | Normal metabolizer | Rapid or ultra-rapid metabolizer |